 Tonality is ever-present, on TV, radio, streaming services, and we recognise or use it every day in melodies we hear or hum or sing.

-Western music is nearly all tonal music … a (section of a) song uses notes that draw attention to one particular pitch (we may say we have a tune in A minor, for example.
+Western music is nearly all tonal music … a (section of a) song uses notes that draw attention to one particular pitch (say we have a tune in A minor, for example.
 The most important pitch in this case is A)

 To create tonal music that moves us (why do it otherwise?) there needs to be a way of making the music feel at rest due to the sound heard, and then in motion due to the sound it uses for this, and back to rest, and so on.
 This raises expectations and emotions in the listener, and satisfies these when the restful sounds are returned to.
 The most restful sound we have in Western music is the major or minor triad.
 More on this in a minute.